ingeniasoftware/luthier-ci/docs/en/005_middleware.md

 });
 ```

-Finally, in the **individual route** context, middleware is also another property, so it goes in the third argument:
+Finally, in the **individual route** context, middleware is also another property, so it goes in the second argument:

 ```php
 Route::put('foo/bar','controller@method', ['middleware' => ['TestMiddleware']]);